112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Would you hx .:,-rsilliing to stop biting anything . on the black market for a week ?"
-"Certainly . not, " . ?". w a;~ i e reply .
+"Certainly . not, " . ?". w a; i e reply .
 "Do you want my children to go hungry
-- The ;_,fiatk market in France will disappear when ther e is enou g h food and supplies in the ordinary stores, in sufficient. quantity to . be sold at reasonable prices . if the French had more transportation to bring the crop s
+- The ;,fiatk market in France will disappear when ther e is enou g h food and supplies in the ordinary stores, in sufficient. quantity to . be sold at reasonable prices . if the French had more transportation to bring the crop s